Key Facts

 Is it okay to exercise when I have my period?

 Exercising is a good way to stay fit and healthy.
-Some girls like to exercise when they have their period because it helps lessen their cramps.
-Other girls are uncomfortable exercising when they have their period.
+Some teens like to exercise when they have their period because it helps lessen their cramps.
+Exercise can help your body release endorphins (natural “feel-good” chemicals) that can improve your mood and decrease pain.
+Moving your body also increases blood flow, which can reduce cramps and bloating.
+Other teens are uncomfortable exercising when they have their period.
 You should find what works best for you.
 Talk to your coach or gym teacher if exercising is uncomfortable during your period.

 What if nothing helps my menstrual cramps?